The geometric control of boundary-catalytic branching processes: Results

-which agrees with Eq. (\ref{eq:kappaA}) for a spherical shell.
-The identification of this general mathematical framework for relating the parameters $q_{\a}$, $q_{\c}$ and $\lambda_0$ and for determining $q_{\c}^{\rm crit}$ opens promising perspectives for geometric control using spectral geometry and related asymptotic and numerical tools.
-For instance, Fig. \ref{fig:2d_qa}(c) shows the optimal absorption rate $\hat{q}_{\a}(q_{\c},0)$ for two configurations (illustrated on panels \ref{fig:2d_qa}(a,b)) with one catalytic region and nine randomly located absorbing regions of circular shape.
+Figure \ref{fig:2d_qa}(c) shows the growth-regulating absorption rate $\hat{q}_{\a}(q_{\c},0)$ for two configurations (illustrated on panels \ref{fig:2d_qa}(a,b)) with one catalytic region and nine randomly located absorbing regions of circular shape.
+This rate was computed numerically by solving the Steklov spectral problem via a finite-element method \cite{Chaigneau24} (see Appendix \ref{sec:FEM}).
 In the low-rate regime, the approximate relation (\ref{eq:qa_approx}) is valid and provides the lower bound on $\hat{q}_{\a}(q_{\c},0)$, as expected.
 In turn, as $q_{\c}$ approaches the critical value $q_{\c}^{\rm crit}$ (shown by vertical dashed lines), $\hat{q}_{\a}(q_{\c},0)$ diverges according to Eq. (\ref{eq:qa_asympt}).
-Figure \ref{fig:2d_qa}(c) can also be interpreted as the phase diagram in the space of $q_{\c}$ and $q_{\a}$ rates, in which the optimal absorption rate $\hat{q}_{\a}(q_{\c},0)$ is the critical line that separates an exponential growth of population from its extinction.
-Moreover, when the catalytic and absorbing regions are small, matched asymptotic expansions can be applied to estimate the critical value $q_{\c}^{\rm crit}$ without solving the spectral problem (\ref{eq:Steklov}) (see \ref{sec:Aasympt2D} for details).
+As said earlier, Fig. \ref{fig:2d_qa}(c) can be interpreted as the phase diagram in the space of $q_{\c}$ and $q_{\a}$ rates, in which the growth-regulating absorption rate $\hat{q}_{\a}(q_{\c},0)$ is the critical line that separates an exponential growth of population from its extinction.